qader1987/anagram/README.md

 Approach 2:
-Below scripts can be executed which will trigger the scaling policies scaleup.sh can be used to execute scaleUpPolicy via aws-cli scaledown.sh can be used to execute scaleDownPolicy via aws-cli
+Below scripts can be executed which will trigger the scaling policies "scripts/scaleup.sh" can be used to execute scaleUpPolicy via aws-cli "scripts/scaledown.sh" can be used to execute scaleDownPolicy via aws-cli